zeljko-zededa/zeljko_cnt_myssh/README.md

 - ...an example application for how to do it...
 - ...an example application on how to verify it.

-## Required Infrastructure for EVE-OS evaluation
+## Required Infrastructure for test with EVE-OS
-- Zededa Cloud access
+- ZEDEDA Cloud access to Enterprise
 - ZEDEDA CLOUD:
-  - EVE-OS Edge Node onboarded to ZEDEDA Cloud
+  - edge-node: EVE-OS Edge Node onboarded to ZEDEDA Cloud
-  - correctly set up Container-Datastore
+  - datastore: correctly set up Container-Datastore
-  - edge-app-image linked to the Datastore
+  - edge-app-image: an configured edge-app-image linked to the Datastore
-  - Marketplace app:
+  - egde-app: Marketplace app in which...:
-    - in which edge-app-image is used
+    - ... edge-app-image from datastore is used as HDD
-    - in which cloud configuration is set like in example below
+    - ... cloud configuration is set like in example below

-## Verifying functionality
+## Verifying functionality /Debugging
 as two files will be created we can check for the existance and the content of the 2 files when connected to the container.
 The 2 files we expect are:
 - /zededa-environment-variables.txt